kenners/kenners.org/_drafts/packing.md

 > If I'd known how much packing I'd have to do, I'd have run again. <cite>Harry S. Truman</cite>

 How do you pack for Antarctica?
-Carefully.
+Carefully, it turns out.
+Fortunately, [BAS](http://www.antarctica.ac.uk) provides some advice.

+{% flickr_photoset 72157634798063375 "orbit" %}